The boat with three rudders

 Postscript July 2003

-It’s telling that the latest boats from Dagger have reverted to 270° retracting rudders.
+It’s telling that later boats from Dagger reverted to 270° retracting rudders.
 Clearly their integral rudder system was not as effective as they’d hoped.
-Also telling is the fact that I was asked to fit a Voyager fin into a locally owned Dagger Sitka, making it the only boat I know with both rudder and fin.
+Also telling is the fact that I was asked to fit a Voyager fin into a locally owned Dagger Sitka, making it the only boat I knew with both rudder and fin.
+(Dagger no longer makes sea kayaks, or their range of open canoes.)

 Carter, P, ‘Rudders: a sideways view’ in Emery, M (Ed) Sea Canoeing, No 3 March 1985, Tasmanian Sea Canoeing Club